performancecopilot/pcp/docs/QG/QuickGuides.rst

 10. :ref:`Using Charts`, introduces the basic functionality available in the PCP Strip Chart tool - *pmchart*.

-11. :ref:`Managing Archive Log`, covers PCP tools for creating and managing PCP archive logs.
+11. :ref:`Managing Archive`, covers PCP tools for creating and managing PCP archives.

 12. :ref:`Automated Reasoning with pmie` covers the *pmie* tool within PCP that is designed for automated filtering and reasoning about performance.